hitchyjs/odem/doc/guides/declaring-models.md

 To create an application working with models post, comment and user you basically need to create files **post.js**, **comment.js** and **user.js** in folder **api/model**.

+## Naming Models

+Every declaration of a model may provide an explicit name to use when exposing and accepting it.

 ## Elements of Model Declaration

 Empty model declarations don't help much, though.
 You need to start declaring elements that define the structure of a model's records and their behaviour.

-The declaration of some mode may consist of
+The declaration of some model may consist of

 * attributes describing structural similarities in instances of a model actually stored in a database,

 * computed attributes deriving additional value from values of actual attributes or other computed attributes and

-* callback functions to be invoked on certain events related to either instance' life cycle.
+* callback functions to be invoked on certain events related to either instance's life cycle.

 Either kind of element is declared by adding another property to the object exported in a declaration file as shown above.